 The Lunar New Year begins on Sunday, January 22, kicking off just over two weeks of celebrations.
 It also ushers in the Year of the Rabbit, the fourth animal in the Chinese zodiac associated with longevity, peace, and prosperity, with 2023 predicted to be a year of hope, as well as the Year of the Cat on the Vietnamese zodiac calendar and promises ahead of good luck and easy progress.

-Food is always a big part of the Lunar New Year celebrations, with dumplings, spring rolls, longevity noodles, steamed fish, and sweets like nian gao or year cake (glutinous rice cake) playing vital roles at the table.
+Lunar New Year celebrations are finally returning again to restaurants and community centers across Atlanta after most festivities were canceled or significantly scaled back due to the pandemic over the last two years.
+Food is always a big part of these celebrations, with dumplings, spring rolls, longevity noodles, steamed fish, and sweets like nian gao or new year cake playing vital roles at the table.

 Asian Square (Doraville) and Orient Center (Chamblee)